ericktai/dust-js-browser/README.md

 # Getting Started

-The pre-compiled JS is ready to go - just open `index.html` in the browser and find the template at `src/dusts/todos.dust`
+The pre-compiled JS is ready to go - just open `index.html` in the browser and find the template at `src/dusts/todos.dust` to see how DustJS works.

 # Dependencies